Benjamin-Italiaander/My_Notes/Linux/yubikey/EN_yubikey_ssh.md

+---

+title: "YubiKey SSH Guide"
+draft: false
+date: 2020
+description: "This guide explains how use SSH with your YubiKey."

+---

 # SSH with YubiKey (FIDO2)
 **Make sure you do the [first steps](https://github.com/Benjamin-Italiaander/My_Notes/blob/main/Linux/yubikey/README.md) of initiating your YubiKey before you will start using the SSH functionality on your yubikey.**